 Here are more dirty kitchen items you should be cleaning more often.

 Your pet’s food bowl

 One of the home’s dirtiest surfaces could be your pet’s trusty kibble dish, according to a study published by NSF International, a non-profit that tests products and sets international health standards.
 If your dog licks a toilet seat, he’s picking up about 295 bacteria per square inch.
 But if he licks the inside rim of his unclean dish, he just gobbled up 2,110 bacteria per square inch—and what dog licks just one inch?

-Clean it: To keep pets healthy, wash all food bowls after every meal with hot water and soap, or combine baking soda, warm water, and salt in equal parts and scrub the surface in circles before rinsing.
+Clean it: To keep pets healthy, wash all food bowls after every meal with hot water and soap, Gagliardi says.
 If you don’t, bacteria will multiply on the leftover residue of your pet’s slobber and food bits, a little like if you used the same fork every day without washing it.